Kathryn Dennis Talks Rehab After Drug Test As ‘Southern Charm’ Cast Shares Thomas Ravenel’s New Romance

 “When I was in California…I would just stand up and burst out into tears and collapse on the floor.”

-Alleging that the children are not safe in the care of their mother, however, Thomas is seeking full custody.
+Alleging that the children are not safe in the care of their mother, Thomas is seeking full custody.
 Ravenel and Kathryn never married.
 He is 30 years older.

 Dennis revealed that having a limit on her time with her two children is “the most difficult challenge I can imagine anyone could ever go through in life,” reported Bravo’s Daily Dish.

+“Those are my two angels,” added the Southern Charm star.
 “There are so many days when I just see a toy or something randomly misplaced and break down in tears.”

 But Kathryn also revealed that in the wake of her stay in rehab, she has learned how to cope with stress more successfully.